suarez9093/weather-app/README.md

   </a>
   <p align="center">
-    An REST api application that returns a number of lat and long points with weather data.
+    A REST api application that returns a number of lat and long points with weather data.
     <br />
     <br />
     <a href="https://dry-cliffs-65340.herokuapp.com/"> Live Demo Coming Soon</a>